 How A Rural School In India Leverages Moodle, Open Tech To Deliver World-Class Learning.
 January 24, 2018

-If you have ever imagined what it would be like for a world-class public speaker to address a group of children, look no further than Martin Dougiamas’ session with students of the Tamarind Tree school in a small rural area a couple hours outside of Mumbai, India.
+If you have ever imagined what it would be like for a world-class public speaker to address a group of children, look no further than Martin Dougiamas’ session with students of the Tamarind Tree school in a small rural area a couple of hours outside of Mumbai, India.

-Watch “Martin visits Tamarind Tree in India” on YouTube for more live action footage and Tamarind Tree’s Michelle and Hemant words of inspiration.
+Watch “Martin visits Tamarind Tree in India” on YouTube for more live-action footage and Tamarind Tree’s Michelle and Hemant words of inspiration.